 One of the primary billing compliance pitfalls consists of double billing or “double dipping”.
 For example, if a claim is submitted and paid by a third party payer or Medicare and the sponsor reimburses for all or some of the same service, this is considered double dipping and may constitute fraud.
 Another area of risk in research is the provision of free or discounted services for research participation.
 Waiving of co-payments and fees or providing free or discounted transportation to subjects in clinical trials may be allowed under new safe harbors to the anti-kickback statute (PDF)

-At UCD Health, the coverage analysis (CA) is completed in the Bridge and is required to be completed for all studies that:
+At UC Davis Health, the coverage analysis (CA) is completed in the Bridge and is required to be completed for all studies that: